brianberns/brianberns.github.io/Markdown/02-Intervals.md

 ## Unison

 The simplest interval is formed by two notes that have the same frequency, although perhaps not the same phase or amplitude.
 When we add two sine waves together in this way, we are guaranteed to get [another sine wave of the same frequency](https://www.desmos.com/calculator/unwtutu7bl).
-So, in a sense, unison is still just a single note.
+So, in a sense, unison (also called a "prime" interval) is still just a single note.

 If the two notes are in phase, we get a louder note, and if they are out of phase, they cancel each other out and we get a quieter note.
 (This is the basis for noise-canceling headphones.)